Ancient Elis: Roman empire

 Elis was freed in 146 BC, following the Roman abolition of the Achaian League.
 The victorious Roman general Lucius Mummius made gifts to the Eleans at Olympia, but the territory was pillaged by Sulla in the 80s BC, and struggled during the Roman Republican civil wars.

 The Olympic games declined in popularity in the first century BC, due to the unstable political situation, but in the Imperial period, they were patronised by the Roman emperors and maintained their position as the most prestigious - if not the best attended - of the Panhellenic games.
 The city was a member of the revived Achaian League, which used Olympia as a centre for displaying its own honorific monuments.

 Like other parts of the Peloponnese, the number of rural settlements declined in the Imperial period, as small farms were consolidated into larger estates.
 The city of Elis and other surviving urban centres probably increased in size.
 The social elite remained stable until the third century AD.
 Many Elean elite families in this period had roots going back to the Hellenistic Period or earlier.
-From the late first cenutry BC onwards, prominent families began to receive Roman citizenship.
+From the late first century BC onwards, prominent families began to receive Roman citizenship.
 They often had connections and citizenship in other cities within the province of Achaia.
 Many Eleans held important positions in the revived Achaian League.
 A very few elite Elean individuals entered the overall Imperial elite, becoming equites.
 But this was rare and no Eleans are known to have risen to the status of senator.

 The Olympic Games continued in the first stages of the conversion of the Roman Empire to Christianity, but were finally ended by Theodosius in 394 AD, two years before the utter destruction of the country by the Gothic invasion under Alaric I. According to Hierocles's Synecdemus, Elis was a bishopric in the 6th century AD, subject to the bishop of Corinth.
 From the 9th century, the region prospered as part of the theme of the Peloponnese, with bishoprics at Olenus and Moreas.

-Geography

-The region is one of the most agriculturally fertile regions of the Peloponnese.
-Elis was able to support herds of cattle and the raising of horses to a greater degree than many other regions.
-The marshes on the coast were home to a unique form of flax which was used to produce the especially fine byssos linen and became a substantial cash crop in the Imperial period.
-It is likely that there were salt pans on the coast as well, supplying the wider region's need for salt, although there is no direct evidence for this.

-Districts

-As described by Strabo, Elis was divided into three districts: